 The work HMA is doing with our partners highlights the gravity of the problems while providing inspiring examples of successful collaborations from across the country.
 By examining what works in these models, the way forward becomes evident —a path toward the development of more seamless systems of care for children and youth grappling with behavioral health needs.
 As states and communities navigate these critical issues, we put forward this body of work as a valuable resource, offering insights and strategies to transform our approach to children and youth well-being and behavioral health support.

 HMA will be sharing more about this effort in the coming months, including a webinar with our partners on December 12; registrants will receive a summary of the findings following the February 2024 event.
-If you want to learn more about this and other initiatives in child behavioral health, please contact HMA children’s behavioral health experts Caitlin Thomas-Henkel and Uma Ahluwalia.
+If you want to learn more about this and other initiatives in child behavioral health, please contact our featured children’s behavioral health experts.

 Timeline of Key Events

-• December 12, 2023: HMA Webinar featuring Partner Agencies to discuss federal convening insights, plans for February State Policy Lab.
-Watch webinar replay here.
+- December 12, 2023: HMA is hosting a webinar titled “Collaborating to improve children’s behavioral health – a comprehensive playbook to fostering wellbeing in children” featuring Partner Agencies to discuss federal convening insights and plans for February State Policy Lab.